Walking and cycling aren’t dangerous

 The National Road Safety Strategy has adopted Vision Zero – where no loss of life or serious injury is considered acceptable.
 This methodology accepts that people can make mistakes – and therefore our streets should be designed so that small mistakes (e.g. by people driving) do not lead to the death or serious injury of other road users (e.g. people walking or cycling).

 Victoria has adopted Towards Zero, a similar vision for a future free of deaths and serious injuries on our roads.

-Safe System forms the core of Australia’s National Road Safety Strategy 2011–2020 and Victoria’s 2013-2022 Victorian Road Safety Strategy.
+The core of Australia’s National Road Safety Strategy 2011–2020 and Victoria’s 2013-2022 Victorian Road Safety Strategy is Safe System.